Competitor Guide

 • Freddy AI.
 Provides AI-assisted triage, suggested responses, and self-service deflection across higher plan tiers.

 • Integrated phone support.
-Native Freshcaller integration for voice support alongside digital channels.
+Native Freshcaller integration for voice support alongside digital channels without third-party telephony.

 Why choose Freshdesk over Tidio?

-• Freshdesk offers a meaningful free plan and lower-cost paid tiers, with no comparable $59-to-$749 pricing cliff in its plan structure.
+Freshdesk offers a meaningful free plan and lower-cost paid tiers, with no comparable $59-to-$749 pricing cliff and native phone support that Tidio's chat-first model does not cover.

 Pros